TritonDataCenter/triton/docs/operator-guide/server-setup.md

  * server-setup runs joysetup to create zpool and setup files
  * server-setup runs agentsetup to setup more files and install agents
  * agentsetup marks setup as complete on the CN
+ * server-setup refreshes sysinfo
+ * server-setup reboots the CN (if hostname was set) and waits for it to come back up
+ * server-setup restarts Ur agent on CN
  * server-setup marks setup complete at CNAPI
  * Operator cheers